cawney/horseypredict/README.md

 ## Predictions

 I'm predicting that from the information I can get from the charts, the most important factors will be trainer and jockey.
 The rest will almost not matter.

+## Usage

+1. Grab cards from Equibase for training purposes
+2. Put card PDFs in cards directory